 Lisbon was later occupied by a succession of conquerors, most notably the Moors, for 450 years starting in 711 AD.
 The city prospered under the Moors as a trading centre and their legacy is evident today in the Castelo de Sao Jorge and the streets of the Alfama district, which has many place names derived from Arabic.

 In 1147, crusaders re-conquered the city and Christian rule was returned.
 It was a significant event in Lisbon’s history; many of the Muslims were expelled or forced to convert to Catholicism and mosques were destroyed or turned into churches.
 In 1255, Lisbon became the capital of the Portuguese territory and the city expanded substantially.

-As a city, Lisbon reached its zenith in the 14th and 15th centuries, when its explorers cconquered the world's oceans and the city was at the heart of an empire that stretched from Brazil to India.
+As a city, Lisbon reached its zenith in the 14th and 15th centuries, when its explorers – including Vasco da Gama who famously discovered the sea route to India - conquered the world's oceans; the city was at the heart of an empire that stretched from Brazil to India.
 Many of its grandest buildings, such as those along the waterfront in the suburb of Bélem, are legacies of that Golden Age.

 But something was to happen that would change Lisbon forever.
 The 18th century brought the Great Earthquake of 1755, when a large swathe of the city was devastated and had to be rebuilt.
 But urban planner, the Marques de Pombal, was on hand to plan and oversee the reconstruction and he did it on modern principles.
 He designed the city on a north-south axis with a grid of streets stretching out from Baixa (lower town) at its heart.
 It is within or adjacent to the reconstructed area that most of the city's administrative, cultural and historical artefacts are found today.